culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 ### Exporting the mesh with textures for online publishing

-At this point we need to export the model at a lower resolution mesh for online publishing.
+At this point, we need to export the model at a lower resolution mesh for online publishing.
 For this:

 - Select your textured mesh in the right window *"Textured Meshes"* **Right Click** on it and select **Clone**.
 A copy of your mesh will be created.
 - Go to *Tools* in the menu and select *Mesh Filters-> Decimatiom*.
 You will be presented with the *"Mesh decimation"* small window. **Drop Down** the name of your second mesh, select *preserve boundaries* and *Apply Filter*

-At this point we need to regenerate the texture for the lower resolution mesh.
+At this point, we need to regenerate the texture for the lower-resolution mesh.
 To do so we need to repeat the process above:

 - Go to *Workflow* in the menu and select *Textured Mesh Generation*
 - you will be presented with the  *"Textured Mesh Generation wizard"*. **Drop Down** the name of your new mesh, **Select All Cameras** and click **Next>**
 - you will be presented with the *"Texturing"* page.
 Leave the general settings and click **Next>**
 - you will be presented with the  *"Textured Mesh Generation wizard"* page.
 Click **Run**
 - when finished you will be presented with the *"Textured Mesh Generation wizard result"* page, click **Finish**.
-Now you will have the new low resolution 3D model with the texture.
+Now you will have the new low-resolution 3D model with the texture.
 - Save the project in the same [folder](# Create a folder) created before.
 - Go to *Export* in the menu and select *Export Textured Mesh*. **Drop Down** the name of your second mesh, **Drop Down** the format ***.glb*** or ***.gltf*** and click **Export**
 - create another folder called *"Exports"* within the same folder of the images and save the model in this folder.